tzfun/vue-web-terminal/README.md

 A web-side command line plugin built by `Vue`, supports multiple message formats such as tables, json, and codes, supports custom message styles, command line libraries, typing search prompts, etc., and simulates native terminal support ← → cursor toggle and ↑ ↓ history command toggle.

-> The new document (preview version) is now available.
+> :tada: The new document (preview version) is now available.
 The document is more detailed and the page
 > is more friendly.
-Welcome to experience it:[vue-web-terminal.beifengtz.com](http://vue-web-terminal.beifengtz.com)
+Welcome to experience it: [vue-web-terminal.beifengtz.com](http://vue-web-terminal.beifengtz.com)

 ## Feature Support